IIYAMA12/Project-blauwdruk-documentation/docs/pages/research_methods/focusgroep/README.md

 * De vraag: "Wat gaan we weggeven?" is relevant.
 * Uitleggen hoe iets gedaan is, kan discussie creëren of juist voorkomen.
 Het is in iedergeval meer transparant.
 * Eenheid in data speelt is in bepaalde onderzoeken relevant.
 Deze onderzoeken worden in dit geval uitgevoerd door meerdere mensen.
-  * Jorik: Is ook relevant voor multidisciplinair samenwerken.
+  * Jorik: Het is ook relevant voor multidisciplinair samenwerken.